mpeters19/BUF_SCAMP/README.md

 This repository includes function that handle and process Parsivel data from the UIUC SCAMP Deployment in Buffalo, NY.

 In short, it filters and calculates the DSDs, fits terminal velocity relationships and derives mass-dimension relationships (from the gauge) to the data, and calculates the following parameters using the DSDs and fitted relationships (quick note, each parameter listed is calculated twice, once with the m-D relationships derived from the gauge and again using the warm-topped m-D relationship from Heymsfield et al. 2010):
-1. Ice Water Content
+1. Mean particle velocity
 2. Reflectivity factor using melted equivalent diameter
 3. Equivalent reflectivity factor
-6. Mass-weighted mean diameter
+4. Mass-weighted mean diameter
-7. Liquid Equivalent Normalized Intercept Parameter (Nw)
+5. Liquid Equivalent Normalized Intercept Parameter (Nw)
+6. Ice Water Content
-8. Precipitation Rate
+7. Precipitation Rate
-9. Effective density
+8. Effective density
-10. Snow-to-liquid ratios
+9. Snow-to-liquid ratios

 Note: all literature references for each calculation can be found in the Python scripts